-Pros and cons of buying a car with a CVT transmission
+Pros and cons of the CVT transmission

-Right now the cones of the pulley set 1 are pulled away from each other, while the pulley set 2 is squeezed together.
-This equals to the low (1-st) gear in a regular transmission.
+Right now the cones of the pulley set 1 are pulled away from each other, while the cones of the pulley set 2 are squeezed together.

 As the vehicle accelerates, the transmission "upshifts" by gradually increasing the size of the pulley set 1 and reducing the size of the pulley set 2.